Latest Bushfire Information

 Today's Most Burning Issue

-The coming bushfire season - starting October 1 - calls for extra attention around properties across Exeter, Sutton Forest and Werai.
+On the experience of our last bushfire season, coming months call for extra attention around properties across Exeter, Sutton Forest and Werai.

 Most of our community realise the need to restrict litter around our homes and outbuildings, but continuing calls suggest there's ongoing concern and confusion about what is allowed where and when!